insure logo

 Homeowners insurance will cover theft if it occurs inside or outside your home.
 Here are some other circumstances when homeowners insurance will cover theft:

 • On vacation: Even if you’re on vacation and your items are stolen from you, homeowners insurance will replace them.
-However, there is usually a cap for items stolen away from your property.
+However, there is a cap of 10% of the personal property limit for items stolen away from your property.

 • Inside your car: If your belongings were stolen from your car, homeowners insurance will cover their replacement.